 November 10, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?” unless we come across a replacement listing.

-By the late 1980s, technology combined with stable low gas prices was finally providing automobile engineers the ability to offer powerful V8s again.
+By the late 1980s, technology combined with stable low gas prices was finally allowing automobile engineers to offer powerful V8s again.
 While it now shared Chevrolet’s 305 cubic inch and 350 cubic V8s, at least the Pontiac Trans Am was finally a bit more than just a tape stripe package.
 1987 Pontiac upped the Trans Am ante a bit with the Gran Turismo American, or “GTA” package.
-Only 173 convertible versions were made that year, one of which is originally listed in October 2021 and now relisted here on Craigslist in Dearborn, Michigan (Detroit) appears to be a nice survivor quality example currently offered at $19,000 (the original ask last fall was $18,000).
+Only 173 convertible versions were made that year, one of which is originally listed in October 2021 on Craigslist in Dearborn, Michigan (Detroit) appears to be a nice survivor quality example currently offered at $19,000 (the original ask last fall was $18,000).
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Trans Am priced between this guide’s #3 “Good” estimate of $10,700 and its #2 “Excellent” appraisal of $19,100.

 Here’s a nice summary of the 1987 Pontiac Trans Am GTA provided by the Hagerty Insurance Online Valuation Tool:

 For the 1987 model year, there were not many major changes to the Pontiac Firebird, but there was the addition of the GTA and the dropping of the SE trim.
 The lineup now started with the Base Firebird, equipped with the V-6 engine.
 For all models, the center high stoplight was moved.
 It was now sandwiched between the decklid and rear spoiler.